JuliaLogging/LoggingExtras.jl/README.md

 ```

 ## `LevelOverrideLogger` (*Filter*)
-Allows overriding the log level set by any nested logger.
+Allows overriding the minimum log level set by the logger it wraps.
 Useful when debug logging
 and used in conjuction with `Logging.with_logger` or `LoggingExtras.with` to
 temporarily modify the current logger with a custom level.